 Deeds and Affidavits are Crucial to the Non-sale-change of Owners of California Real Property

-Deed and Record prepares and e-records affidavits and deeds for real property located in Riverside County California.
+Deed and Record prepares and e-records affidavits and deeds for real property located in San Diego County California.

 — Mark W. Bidwell